 (This is NOT the NYS mandated reporting course)

 This course is designed for professionals who have already taken the mandated child abuse reporting course and have been working in the field for a number of years.
 We will explore the warning signs of child abuse and neglect, the newest laws and procedures related to reporting, how to best work with child protective services and foster care, and answer any questions related to how to best work with maltreated children.

-* To be notified of spring 2018 CEU trainings send an email to email@example.com with “add me to your CEU list” in the subject area.
+* To be notified of winter/spring 2019 CEU trainings send an email to firstname.lastname@example.org with “add me to your CEU list” in the subject area.

 If you would like to book a training, contact our Education Department at email@example.com.